 Downsides: Rack-based interface may not be for everyone, very limited external plugin support compared to its competitors.

 Operating Systems: macOS, Windows

 REAPER - which stands for Rapid Environment for Audio Prototyping and Efficient Recording (say that five times quickly) - is a scrappy DAW that has won over a lot of users extremely quickly.
-It’s a really good and flexible, and does a combination of borrowing tried-and-true concepts from other well-established DAWs, and also doing things its own way.
+It’s really good and flexible, and does a combination of borrowing tried-and-true concepts from other well-established DAWs, and doing things its own way.

 This DAW is also innovating when it comes to pricing structure.
 They keep things simple by only offering one edition (like Logic Pro X does), you get “60 days of evaluation free, with full functionality, and no strings attached,” and after that the discounted license is only $60.